juliusmarkwei/vpc-config3/README.md

 -   **NAT Gateway** to enable private subnets to access the internet.
 -   **RDS PostgreSQL Database** with Multi-AZ failover enabled for high availability.
 -   **Security Groups** for controlling access between ECS services, the ALB, and the RDS PostgreSQL instance.
--   **AWS Secrets Manager** to securely store and manage the PostgreSQL database credentials.
+-   **AWS Systems Manager Parameter Store** to store database configuration parameters such as username, password, and port.

 The PostgreSQL database is configured to use Multi-AZ for high availability, ensuring automatic failover in case of instance failure.
-The database password is generated and stored securely in **Secrets Manager**.
+The database credentials are securely stored in **AWS Systems Manager Parameter Store**.

 ## **Architecture**